yqx7150/MRDS/README.md

 gradio

 ###  Checkpoints
-We provide the pre-trained model and place it in the MRDS/codes/config/despeckle/pre-trained model file path.
+We provide the pre-trained model and place it in the Baidu Drive.

 ###  Dataset
 The dataset used to train the model in this experiment is Fashion-MNIST dataset.